+2019 TIMBERLINE KLONDIKE PARKING PERMIT

+(NAME)

+(UNIT NUMBER)

+(SITE NUMBER)

+Please follow all signs, directions and prompts made by staff while driving & parking your vehicle.

+INSTRUCTIONS

-INSTRUCTIONS Please complete the information on the left with a black marker and display on your vehicle at all times.
+Please complete the information on the left with a black marker and display on your vehicle at all times.
 This allows you to park in the campground without a Park Pass.

+PARK REGULATIONS

-(NAME) (UNIT NUMBER) Please abide by these rules to keep the Ranger happy and to avoid being ticketed.
-No RV's or campers are permitted for this event.
+Please abide by these rules to keep the Ranger happy and to avoid being ticketed.

+- 1. No RV's or campers are permitted for this event. - 2.
 You must display this permit (in lieu of a Park Pass) in the campground.
-For travel in any other area of the park, a State Park Pass will be necessary.
-Mechanized snow removal equipment , included snow plows and snow blowers, is not permitted.
-(SITE NUMBER) Driving onto unplowed areas, including unplowed site pullouts, is not permitted.
-Please follow all signs, directions and prompts made by staff while driving & narking your vehicle Parking is only allowed on the right side of the road as you enter the campground.
-INSTRUCTIONS INSTRUCTIONS Please complete the information on the left with a black marker and display on your vehicle at all times.
-This allows you to park in the campground without a Park Pass.
+For travel in any other area of the park, a State Park Pass will be necessary. - 3.
+Mechanized snow removal equipment , included snow plows and snow blowers, is not permitted. - 4.
+Driving onto unplowed areas, including unplowed site pullouts, is not permitted. - 5.
+Parking is only allowed on the right side of the road as you enter the campground. - 6.
+Do not attach anything to trees in the park.

+2019 TIMBERLINE KLONDIKE PARKING PERMIT

+(NAME)

+(UNIT NUMBER)

+(SITE NUMBER)

+Please follow all signs, directions and prompts made by staff while driving & parking your vehicle.

+INSTRUCTIONS

 Please complete the information on the left with a black marker and display on your vehicle at all times.
-This allows you to park in the campground (NAME) Please complete the information on the left with a black marker and display on your vehicle at all times.
-This allows you to park in the campground (NAME) (UNIT NUMBER) Please complete the information on the left with a black marker and display on your vehicle at all times.
 This allows you to park in the campground without a Park Pass.

-Please complete the information on the left with a black marker and display on your vehicle at all times.
-This allows you to park in the campground without a Park Pass.
+PARK REGULATIONS

 Please abide by these rules to keep the Ranger happy and to avoid being ticketed.

-No RV's or campers are permitted for this event.
+- 1. No RV's or campers are permitted for this event. - 2.
 You must display this permit (in lieu of a Park Pass) in the campground.
-For travel in any other area of the park, a State Park Pass will be necessary.
-Mechanized snow removal equipment , included Please complete the information on the left with a black marker and display on your vehicle at all times.
-This allows you to park in the campground without a Park Pass.
-Please abide by these rules to keep the Ranger happy and to avoid being ticketed. - No RV's or campers are permitted for this event You must display this permit (in lieu of a Park Pass) in the campground.
-For travel in any other area of the park, a State Park Pass will be necessary.
+For travel in any other area of the park, a State Park Pass will be necessary. - 3.
+Mechanized snow removal equipment, included snow plows and snow blowers, is not permitted. - 4.
+Driving onto unplowed areas, including unplowed site pullouts, is not permitted. - 5.
+Parking is only allowed on the right side of the road as you enter the campground. - 6.
+Do not attach anything to trees in the park.

-Campground Map